 The Texas Department of Transportation reports that Texas recorded the third-highest total pedestrian traffic fatalities in 2018.

-If you need legal representation, call The Patel Firm today to make sure that you protect your legal rights and obtain the financial compensation you deserve.
+If you need legal representation, don’t hesitate to contact The Patel Law Firm today to make sure that you protect your legal rights, recover lost wages and obtain fair compensation.

 Pedestrian accidents are sometimes unavoidable, but that does not mean that you should be forced to pay for all of your medical expenses by yourself.
 Also, if the accident was not your fault, then you need to make sure that you hold the responsible party liable in a court of law.

-Pedestrians are injured while walking near busy intersections, in residential areas, in crosswalks, and at intersections.
-Many of these pedestrians are injured in such a violent manner that their lives are forever altered by the actions of one negligent motorist.
+Pedestrians are injured while walking near busy intersections in residential areas and in pedestrian crossings.
+Many of these pedestrians are injured in such a violent manner and their lives are forever altered by the actions of one negligent motorist.

 These injured pedestrians are not protected by a vehicle, and therefore they often suffer extreme injuries such as head trauma, spinal cord damage, and paralysis.
 Oftentimes, pedestrians cease living due to their injuries.